This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 - 3 pounds chicken wing segments

-- 1 tsp baking powder, without aluminum
+- 1 teaspoon baking powder, without aluminum

-- 2 tbsp lemon pepper seasoning
+- 2 tablespoon lemon pepper seasoning

 - Drizzle of oil, optional